 We run a variety of bushcraft skills courses for you to choose from, we like to change them to keep you and ourselves interested.
-If you don't see something your interested in then please get in touch with your suggestion and we can look into maybe offering it at a later date.
+If you don't see something your'e interested in then please get in touch with suggestions and we can look into maybe offering it at a later date.